TheOdinProject/curriculum/nodeJS/final_project/conclusion.md

 Caching makes your application faster by reducing database calls.
 You may want to introduce yourself to [Redis](https://redis.io/) if you see it in a lot of job postings in your area or resources you encounter on caching.

-#### DevOps

-Sometimes, having a little exposure to DevOps can help set you apart as a robust developer.
-There are various platforms out there you can start to learn from, Azure to Amazon Web Services, Heroku to Digital Ocean.
-While some of these offer free services, many of their services are unfortunately paid.
-That being said, this doesn't prevent you from reading documentation or leveraging their free services to start getting some exposure.
-[Heroku](https://devcenter.heroku.com/categories/reference#deployment) has extensive resources for you to dive into.
-Another popular provider, Digital Ocean, offers competing [Droplets](https://docs.digitalocean.com/products/droplets/getting-started/quickstart/) and their new [App Platform](https://www.digitalocean.com/docs/app-platform/) services.

-A platform we highly encourage you to begin looking into either way is [Amazon Web Services](https://aws.amazon.com/).
-This is a platform you will likely see on job postings and on the job itself, and can be an invaluable skill to have in your arsenal.

 #### Non-relational data

 Now that you have exposure to relational databases with PostgreSQL, you might be considering what other types of databases exist; namely non-relational databases.
 Understanding both types of databases and when to use them can set you up for success down the road.
 After all, not every problem requires a hammer.
 MongoDB is a popular choice for non-relational databases.
 Resources like the [Learn MongoDB website](https://learn.mongodb.com) offer tutorials and documentation to get you started.